-- After the completion of the Degree of Doctor in Engineering psychology the doctoral student is awarded the title Doctor of Philosophy in Science - After the completion of the Degree of Licentiate in Engineering psychology, the doctoral student is awarded the title Licentiate of Science.
+- After the completion of the Degree of Doctor in Psychology the doctoral student is awarded the title Doctor of Philosophy. - After the completion of the Degree of Licentiate in Psychology, the doctoral student is awarded the title Degree of Licentiate of Arts.